ABDFMSM/AzureGPTwithBingSeach/README.md

         raise ex
 ```

-# Step 3 - Getting the contents of the webpage
+# Step 3 - Getting the Contents of the Webpage
 After getting the URL, I would use the requests library to get the contents of the page to feed it later to the AOAI resource.
 The following function will prompt the user to ask a question and then returns the extracted webpage text and the user's question.
 ``` Python